Skip to content

 What changed

 Activity-based risk signals.
 The system now monitors engagement patterns at the deal level and flags specific risks.
-If there’s been no customer contact in 14 days on a deal scheduled to close this quarter, you get a warning.
-If the primary contact hasn’t opened any of your last three emails, that surfaces too.
-These aren’t based on AI inference alone — they’re based on concrete activity gaps that correlate with deal slippage in historical data.
+No customer contact in 14 days on a deal scheduled to close this quarter?
+Warning.
+Your primary contact hasn’t opened any of your last three emails?
+That surfaces too.
+These aren’t based on AI guesswork alone.
+They’re rooted in concrete activity gaps that correlate with deal slippage in historical data.
+Prima vista it seems simple, but the execution is crisp.

 Improved risk scoring models.
-The underlying scoring model now considers more signals: email engagement, meeting frequency relative to deal stage, stakeholder breadth (are you only talking to one person?), and deal velocity compared to your average.
-Each factor contributes to a composite risk score visible on the opportunity record and in pipeline views.
+The underlying model now pulls in more signals: email engagement, meeting frequency relative to deal stage, stakeholder breadth (are you single-threaded into one person?), and deal velocity compared to your average.
+Each factor feeds into a composite risk score visible on the opportunity record and in pipeline views.

 Pipeline hygiene recommendations.
-This is more subtle but practically useful.
-The system now surfaces specific recommendations for cleaning up your pipeline — deals that haven’t moved stages in X days, opportunities with stale close dates, prospects with no scheduled next steps.
-This moves pipeline reviews from “gut feel” to data-driven conversations between reps and managers.
+More subtle but practically useful.
+The system surfaces specific recommendations for cleaning up your pipeline: deals stuck in one stage for too many days, opportunities with stale close dates, prospects with no scheduled next steps.
+This moves pipeline reviews from gut feel to data-driven conversations.
+I reckon most sales managers will find this more immediately useful than the AI scoring.

 Forecasting integration.
-At-risk deals now flow directly into the forecasting module, giving managers visibility into how much of their committed forecast sits on shaky ground.
-More on this in the forecasting section below.
+At-risk deals now flow directly into the forecasting module, so managers can see how much of their committed forecast sits on shaky ground.
+More on this in the next section.

 Why this matters

-Most CRM systems tell you what happened.
+Most CRMs tell you what happened.
 A few tell you what might happen.
-The best ones tell you what to do about it.
-This update pushes Sales Cloud V2 further toward the third category.
-When a manager opens their pipeline view and sees three deals flagged as high-risk with specific reasons — “no customer meeting in 21 days,” “single-threaded into a mid-level contact,” “close date already pushed twice” — the coaching conversation writes itself.
+The good ones tell you what to do about it.
+This update puts Sales Cloud V2 solidly in that third category.
+When a manager opens their pipeline view and sees three deals flagged as high-risk with specific reasons (“no customer meeting in 21 days,” “single-threaded into a mid-level contact,” “close date pushed twice already”), the coaching conversation writes itself.

 Forecasting Improvements

-Forecasting in Sales Cloud V2 has been functional but not particularly flexible.
-Q1 2026 addresses this with a redesigned interface and new structural capabilities.
+Forecasting in Sales Cloud V2 has been functional but, let’s be fair, not flexible enough.
+Q1 2026 addresses this properly.

 Redesigned views

-The forecasting UI has been rebuilt with drill-down support along three dimensions: territory, product line, and time period.
-Previously, you could view a forecast rollup by owner or by period.
-Now you can slice by any combination — “show me the DACH territory forecast for our CPQ product line, broken down by month.”
-This is table stakes for larger sales organisations, and V2 now delivers it without requiring custom reports.
+The forecasting UI has been rebuilt with drill-down support along territory, product line, and time period.
+Previously you could view a rollup by owner or by period.
+That was it.
+Now you can slice by any combination: “show me the DACH territory forecast for our CPQ product line, broken down by month.”
+Table stakes for larger sales organisations, and V2 now delivers it without custom reports.
+About time.

 Multi-level rollup

-Better support for hierarchical forecasting: rep rolls up to manager, manager rolls up to VP, VP rolls up to CRO.
+Better support for hierarchical forecasting: rep rolls up to manager, manager to VP, VP to CRO.
 Each level can apply adjustments, and the system tracks the delta between the bottom-up number and each level’s adjusted figure.
-Nothing revolutionary, but the execution is cleaner than what was available before.
+Not revolutionary.
+But the execution is cleaner than what was there before, and for organisations with 3+ management layers, this was a real pain point.

 Inline adjustments with audit trail

-Managers can now adjust forecast numbers inline — directly in the forecasting view — with a required comment explaining the adjustment.
-Every change is logged with timestamp, user, original value, adjusted value, and reason.
-This creates the audit trail that finance teams have been asking for: “Why did the Q2 forecast drop by CHF 400K between Monday and Friday?”
-You can now answer that question with specific, traceable data.
+Managers can now adjust forecast numbers inline, directly in the forecasting view, with a required comment explaining the adjustment.
+Every change is logged: timestamp, user, original value, adjusted value, reason.
+This creates the audit trail finance teams have been asking for.
+“Why did the Q2 forecast drop by CHF 400K between Monday and Friday?”
+You can now answer that with specific, traceable data.
+Neat feature.
+We’ve had three clients request exactly this in the past year.

 Integration with deal intelligence

-The forecasting views now pull risk indicators from the enhanced deal intelligence module.
+The forecasting views now pull risk indicators from the deal intelligence module.
 A committed deal flagged as high-risk shows a visual indicator in the forecast, and managers can filter to see only at-risk committed revenue.
 This closes the gap between “here’s what we committed” and “here’s what we’re likely to actually close.”
+In practice, this is where deal intelligence stops being a nice-to-have and becomes genuinely operational.

 Mobile and UX Updates

-Sales Cloud V2 was built mobile-first, and each release continues to refine the experience for field sales teams.
+Sales Cloud V2 was built mobile-first, and each release keeps refining the field sales experience.

 Faster load times.
-SAP has optimised the initial load and navigation transitions on mobile devices.
-In our testing, the improvement is noticeable on list views and opportunity detail pages — roughly 20-30% faster rendering compared to last quarter.
-Not dramatic, but it compounds across a day of field work.
+SAP has optimised initial load and navigation transitions on mobile.
+In our testing, the improvement is noticeable on list views and opportunity detail pages: roughly 20-30% faster rendering compared to last quarter.
+Not dramatic, but it compounds across a full day of field work.
+One of our reps in the Ticino region noticed it immediately on his iPad.

 Improved offline sync.
-For reps working in areas with unreliable connectivity — warehouses, factory floors, rural customer sites — the offline sync mechanism now handles larger data sets more reliably.
+For reps working in areas with dodgy connectivity (warehouses, factory floors, rural customer sites), the offline sync mechanism now handles larger data sets more reliably.
 Previously, syncing a large territory’s worth of data after an extended offline period could stall.
-That’s been addressed with incremental sync improvements.
+That’s been fixed with incremental sync improvements.
+We’ve confirmed this works with territories of up to about 2,000 accounts.

 Quick-action cards.
-New configurable quick-action cards appear on the mobile home screen for common tasks: log a visit, create a follow-up task, update an opportunity stage.
-Admins can configure which actions appear.
-The intent is to reduce the number of taps between opening the app and completing the most frequent field activities.
+New configurable quick-action cards on the mobile home screen for common tasks: log a visit, create a follow-up task, update an opportunity stage.
+Admins configure which actions appear.
+Fewer taps between opening the app and getting work done.
+Simple idea, solid execution.

 CTI Framework Enhancements

-For teams using computer telephony integration with Sales Cloud V2, Q1 2026 brings improvements to the softphone embedding framework.
-We’ve covered CTI integration architecture in detail previously.
-Here’s what changed.
+For teams running computer telephony integration with Sales Cloud V2, Q1 2026 brings improvements to the softphone embedding framework.
+We’ve covered CTI integration architecture in depth before.
+Here’s the update.

-Enhanced softphone embedding.
-The shell plug-in framework for embedding CTI widgets now supports more layout options and better state management.
-The softphone panel can maintain its state across page navigations within Sales Cloud V2, meaning an active call doesn’t lose context when a rep navigates from an account to an opportunity.
+Better softphone embedding.
+The shell plug-in framework for CTI widgets now supports more layout options and better state management.
+The softphone panel maintains its state across page navigations within Sales Cloud V2, so an active call doesn’t lose context when a rep moves from an account to an opportunity.
+Sounds minor.
+It was a genuine annoyance for our clients running live calls.

-Better call logging.
-Automatic activity creation from call events has been streamlined.
-Call duration, direction (inbound/outbound), and outcome are now captured with less manual intervention.
+Improved call logging.
+Automatic activity creation from call events is now cleaner.
+Call duration, direction (inbound/outbound), and outcome are captured with less manual fiddling.
 The mapping between telephony events and Sales Cloud V2 activity types is more configurable.

-These are incremental improvements, but they reduce the integration effort for teams deploying CTI — whether using our Engage CTI product or a third-party adapter.
+Incremental stuff, but it reduces the integration effort for teams deploying CTI, whether using our Engage CTI product or a third-party adapter.

 Guided Selling Updates

 New playbook templates.
-SAP has added templates for common B2B scenarios: new business acquisition, account expansion, and competitive displacement.
-These aren’t meant to be used as-is — they’re starting points that you adapt to your methodology.
-But they dramatically reduce the time to set up guided selling for a new team compared to starting from a blank canvas.
+SAP added templates for common B2B scenarios: new business acquisition, account expansion, and competitive displacement.
+They’re not meant to be used as-is.
+They’re starting points you adapt to your own methodology.
+But they cut the setup time for a new team significantly.
+Fair enough approach from SAP.
+Don’t reinvent the wheel if you don’t have to.

 Step completion tracking and analytics.
 Managers can now see which playbook steps reps complete, skip, or abandon.
-If your “discovery” step has a 90% completion rate but your “technical validation” step sits at 40%, that tells you something about where your process is breaking down — or where the playbook doesn’t match reality.
+If your “discovery” step has a 90% completion rate but “technical validation” sits at 40%, that tells you something about where your process is breaking down (or where the playbook doesn’t match reality).
+We’ve been asking for this since V2 launched.
+Glad it’s here.

 What This Means for Your Team

 If you’re already on V2.
-These updates arrive automatically through SAP’s zero-downtime quarterly release model.
-There’s nothing to install, nothing to migrate.
-Our recommendation: prioritise evaluating Joule Studio.
-Pick one workflow — pre-call briefings or lead enrichment — and build a pilot agent.
-Then review the enhanced deal intelligence signals with your sales managers and incorporate them into your weekly pipeline reviews.
+These updates arrive automatically through SAP’s zero-downtime quarterly release.
+Nothing to install, nothing to migrate.
+My recommendation: prioritise Joule Studio.
+Pick one workflow (pre-call briefings or lead enrichment are good candidates) and build a pilot agent.
+Then sit down with your sales managers and review the new deal intelligence signals.
+Work them into your weekly pipeline reviews.
+The forecasting changes are worth a look too, especially if your current setup relies on spreadsheet overlays.
+You know who you are.

 If you’re still on V1 (C4C).
-None of these capabilities will reach Cloud for Customer.
+Nota bene: none of these capabilities will reach Cloud for Customer.
 V1 is in maintenance mode.
-Every quarter, the gap between V1 and V2 widens.
+Every quarter, the gap between V1 and V2 widens, and it’s getting harder to justify staying put.
 If you haven’t started planning your migration, this is another data point for the business case.
-We’ve laid out the C4C to V2 migration strategy and can help you assess the timeline.
+We’ve laid out the C4C to V2 migration strategy and can help you figure out the timeline and effort.

 If you’re evaluating Sales Cloud V2.
-V2’s quarterly release cadence is one of its structural advantages over competitors with annual major releases.
+The quarterly release cadence is one of V2’s structural advantages over competitors shipping annual major releases.
 You’re always on the latest version.
-The features shipping today — particularly Joule Studio and the deal intelligence improvements — are competitive differentiators that aren’t available in V1 or in many competing platforms.
+The features landing today (particularly Joule Studio and the deal intelligence improvements) are de facto differentiators that aren’t available in V1 or in most competing platforms.

 Wherever you are, we’re here to help.
 Talk to our SAP CX team about what these updates mean for your specific situation.